Schedule 11A - Donations and gifts tax credit calculation

 Testamentary trust

-Estate donations (donations made by will and designation donations) are deemed to be made by the individual's estate and where certain conditions are met, by the individual's graduated rate estate (GRE).
-See GRE donations on page 65.
-The donations are deemed to be made at the time the property is transferred to the donee.
+For deaths that occur after 2015, donations made by will and designation donations are no longer deemed to be made by an individual immediately before the individual's death.
+Instead, these donations are deemed to be made by the individual's estate and where certain conditions are met, these donations are deemed to be made by the individual's graduated rate estate (GRE).
+See GRE donations on this page.

-An estate can claim the donations and gifts tax credit in respect of a donation that is not a GRE donation or former GRE donation in the year in which the donation is made or in any of the five following years (or ten years for a gift of ecologically sensitive land made after February 10, 2014).
+An estate can claim the donations and gifts tax credit in respect of a donation that is not a GRE donation or former GRE donation in the year in which the donation is made or in any of the five following years (or ten years for a gift of ecologically sensitive land made after February 14, 2014).
 However, the donation cannot be allocated to a tax year of the individual or an earlier year of the estate.

 GRE donations